one-highflyer/frappe-signage-display-app/README.md

 ##### Install on Frappe Cloud

-1. Go to [Frappe Cloud Dashboard- Sites](https://frappecloud.com/dashboard/sites) and create new site.
+1. Go to [Frappe Cloud Dashboard- Sites](https://frappecloud.com/dashboard/sites) and create a new site.
 2. Select "Select apps to install" and choose "Signage Display"
-3. Complete the site setup with the help of new site wizard.
+3. Complete the site setup with the help of the new site wizard.

 ##### Install Locally
 1. [Set up Frappe Bench](https://frappeframework.com/docs/v14/user/en/installation)